furiosa-ai/furiosa-models/README.md

 ```

 ## Testing
-Before contribution, we recommend you to test your codes using the following script:
+Before contributing, we recommend you to write end-to-end testing codes under `./scripts/` directory.
+And please run the tests using the following script:
 ```
 pytest ./scripts
 ```